Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 <img src="static/Q7_Visual.PNG">

-As I wanted to evaluate how trip frequency vary by the time of day, I needed to extract hour values.
-However, the datatype of the coloumn-'start date ('dd/mm/yyyy hh:mm') is not datetime but text.
-In this case, I could not use DATEPART function.
-Instead, I have to locate the position of ' ' and ':' using INSTR fucntion.
-After that, I used SUBSTR function to extract the sub-string that contains the hour value from the whole string.
+As I wanted to evaluate how the number of trips vares by the time of day, I needed to extract hour values.
+However, the datatype of the column called'start date('dd/mm/yyyy hh: mm') is not DateTime but Text.
+In this case, I could not use the DATEPART function.
+Instead, I have to locate the position of ' ' and ':' using the INSTR function.
+After that, I used the SUBSTR function to extract the substring that contains the hour value from the whole string.

 <img src="static/Q7_SQL.PNG">